Baltimore City: Arts and Neighborhoods of Charm City

 Tiffany Dome The Walters Art Museum Baltimore MD

-Do not leave before visiting the new addition called “1West” – the renovated Hackerman mansion.
+Do not leave before visiting a recent addition called 1 West Mount Vernon Place – the renovated Hackerman mansion.
 It’s been subsumed by the Walters Museum and connected to it in a convoluted way.
 Ask museum staff to direct you – it’s definitely worth locating.

 The historic home’s piece de resistance is a grand spiral staircase crowned with a Tiffany glass dome.
 Climb up and you’ll be rewarded with a fantastic ceramics exhibit (my favorite, the Laughing Buddha), and other contemporary installations in an unlikely setting.
-Open Wed-Sun 10-5, Thursdays until 9pm, free.
+Check website for days and hours open.
+Always free admission.

 George Peabody Library, Johns Hopkins University, Baltimore MD

-STOP IN: George Peabody Library, at Johns Hopkins University
+STOP IN: Johns Hopkins, George Peabody Library, Mount Vernon

 Mount Vernon Neighborhood Baltimore MD